 And Isn’t God Omnipotent?

 God is all-powerful but God doesn’t use power the way we might.
-God wins when, to human eyes, it looks like losing.
+Sometimes God wins when, to human eyes, it looks like losing.

 There’s a story in Mark and Matthew that shows us the difference between human ideas about power in our broken world, and power in God’s kingdom.
 James and John came to Jesus and asked him, “teacher, when you sit on your glorious throne, we want to sit in places of honor on your left and right sides”.